 - DO NOT answer a question that you don’t understand.
 Ask for an explanation.

 Clients often worry about what they should say at deposition or how to answer questions.
-At our office, an attorney will sit down with you (often over lunch or dinner) and review all the important documents and medical records with you.
+An attorney will sit down with you (often over lunch or dinner) and review all the important documents and medical records with you.
 Depositions are nothing to worry about.
 We help prepare you ahead of time.
-All you need to do is tell the truth about everything to the best of your ability.The Discovery Process and How it Pertains to the Deposition
+All you need to do is tell the truth about everything to the best of your ability.What is the Discovery Process, and How Does it Relate to a Deposition?

 In civil and criminal cases, both the plaintiffs and the defendants have the right to conduct a process that is called discovery.
-During the course of a lawsuit, our legal system relies on the basic principle that there should not be any surprises, even though many television shows and movies may portray the opposite.
-Of course, this is not always the way things work, but since the late 1940s, the American federal court system has required each party of a lawsuit to provide full and complete disclosure of all documents, evidence, and relevant facts of the case to the opposite party before the trial to ensure that there are no surprises.
+During the course of a lawsuit, our legal system relies on one basic principle: there should not be any surprises—even though many television shows and movies may portray the opposite.
+Of course, this is not always the way things work.
+However, since the late 1940s, the American federal court system has required each party of a lawsuit to provide complete disclosure of all documents, evidence, and relevant facts of the case to the opposite party before the trial to ensure that there are no surprises.

 We have seen it numerous times on television and in movies – a surprise witness is kept in the dark, just in case one party seems to be losing toward the end of the trial.
-In real life, this type of legal strategy would be unfair and typically would not be allowed, in all fairness to both parties involved.
-By the time any trial commences, both parties involved in the case should be fully aware of who all of the witnesses are and what they will be testifying about if they are called to the stand.
+This type of legal strategy would be unfair and typically would not be fair to both parties involved in real life.
+By the time any trial commences, both parties involved in the case should be fully aware of who the witnesses are and what they will be testifying about if they are called to the stand.

-The discovery of a legal matter is a formal investigation that essentially seeks to find out more about the case.
-When parties are provided access to discovery – the facts and evidence of the case – they can better form their legal strategy and attempt to avoid any potential delays once the trial is underway.
-Sometimes, the facts and evidence that is revealed during the discovery process may help the two opposing parties decide to settle, rather than going through the lengthy, and often drawn-out, process of a trial.
+The discovery of a legal matter is a formal investigation that seeks to discover more about the case.
+When parties are provided access to discovery (i.e., the facts and evidence of the case), they can better form their legal strategy and attempt to avoid any potential delays once the trial is underway.
+Sometimes, the facts and evidence revealed during the discovery process may help the two opposing parties decide to settle rather than going through the lengthy and often drawn-out trial process.

 Discovery can include many different things.
-Commonly, subpoenas for documents that are relevant to the case are part of the discovery of a case.
-Written questions, otherwise known as interrogatories, are also included in the discovery, as well as depositions.How California Depositions Work
+Commonly, subpoenas for documents relevant to the case are part of the discovery of a case.
+Written questions, otherwise known as interrogatories and depositions, are also included in the discovery.How Do Depositions Work in California?

-Despite what most people would envision, depositions are not taken in courtrooms.
-On the contrary, depositions typically are taken in an attorney's office.
-The attorneys ask the deponent questions pertaining to the events and facts related to the case while a court reporter sits in the office and records the question-and-answer session, word for word.
-If a deponent is ill and it seems that they may not be well enough to make it to the trial, plans to be out of town, or otherwise will be unavailable while the trial is taking place, the deposition may be videotaped.
+Despite what most people may imagine, depositions are not taken in courtrooms.
+On the contrary, they typically are taken in an attorney's office.
+The attorneys ask the deponent questions about the events and facts related to the case, while a court reporter sits in the office and records the question-and-answer session, word for word.
+If a deponent is ill and it seems that they may not be well enough to make it to the trial, have plans to be out of town, or for some other reason, will be unavailable while the trial is taking place, the deposition may be videotaped.

 Depositions are not closed sessions, either.
 If the other party wants to attend the deposition, they are welcome to be present.
 The deponent can bring their lawyer with them, as well.
 While the attorney of the deponent is allowed to make objections during the deposition, the deponent is typically obligated to answer all of the questions that are posed during a deposition, regardless of objections, since there is not a judge present at the procedure.

-Depositions can be quick and over with in fifteen minutes or they can take a week, or even longer, depending on the case and the importance of the witness.
-Depositions are regarded as serious procedures and everything that is said at a deposition is considered extremely important.
-The question and answer session takes place while the deponent is under oath, and if the deponent provides false statements during the deposition, they could be punished, both civilly and criminally.Is a Deposition Necessary for Your Case?
+Depositions can be quick and over within fifteen minutes or take an entire week, or even longer, depending on the case and the importance of the witness.
+Deposition definition is a serious procedure, and everything said at a deposition is considered extremely important.
+The question-and-answer session takes place while the deponent is under oath.
+And if the deponent provides false statements during the deposition, they could be punished, both civilly and criminally.What is the Purpose of a Deposition in a Personal Injury Case?

-The circumstances and facts of a case will determine whether or not a deposition is necessary.
-Cases that involve only legal matters typically do not require depositions, however, cases that include evidence, witness testimony, and other factual issues may require a deposition, or even several depositions.
-Depositions help to provide a more complete understanding of events that took place, and can play a vital role in many types of lawsuits.Finding an Attorney Who is Skilled at California Depositions
+The circumstances and facts of a case will determine whether or not a deposition definition is necessary.
+Cases that involve only legal matters typically do not require depositions.
+However, cases that include evidence, witness testimony, and other factual issues may require a deposition or several depositions.
+Depositions help provide a more complete understanding of events and can play a vital role in many types of lawsuits.How Do I Find an Attorney Who Is Skilled at California Depositions?

-When searching for an attorney, there are things you should be looking for that will tell you whether or not an attorney is right for you, your case, and your needs.
-If you think that your case will require at least one deposition, it is important to find an attorney who knows what questions are crucial to ask.
+When searching for an attorney, some things will tell you whether or not an attorney is right for you.
+Your case and your needs must be addressed.
+If you think that your case will require at least one deposition, it is important to find an attorney who knows crucial questions.
 Attorneys who have long histories of successful trial verdicts have most likely been involved in depositions.

 Do not hesitate to ask a potential attorney if they are skilled in conducting depositions.
-Pay close attention to their reaction when you ask them – follow your instincts.
-If it seems like the attorney is not skilled with depositions, you may want to move along to the next prospect.
-Ultimately, you want to find an attorney who makes you feel one hundred percent comfortable and confident, because you will not feel like your lawyer can protect your rights if you do not get the sense.
+Pay close attention to their reaction when you ask them.
+Follow your instincts.
+If it seems like the attorney is not skilled with deposition definition, you may want to move along to the next prospect.
+Ultimately, you want to find an attorney who makes you feel one hundred percent comfortable and confident.